Master studies in Environment and Natural Resources

 The integration into a research unit, where half of your studies are completed, enables you to pursue an individual specialisation and provides you with an in-depth insight into research and development work.
 In addition, this model also provides you with the opportunity to develop a professional network of partners from industry and research during your studies.
 To strengthen your methodological competence, you choose either the scientific or the socio-economic research profile in order to be able to analyse scientific questions from an appropriate perspective.

-Agrofood Systems: Explore the issues of sustainable food production and the associated challenges of climate change, landscape development and resource consumption.
+Agroecology & food systems: Explore the issues of sustainable food production and the associated challenges of climate change, landscape development and resource consumption.

-Biodiversity & Ecosystems: Examine and explore interactions and connections in terrestrial and aquatic ecosystems.
+Biodiversity & ecosystems: Examine and explore interactions and connections in terrestrial and aquatic ecosystems.

 Aline Roth, Student Environment and Natural Resources